alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Delivers the big picture perspective, regardless of database or technology<sup>pg 127</sup>.
     - Shared dimensions supply potent integration glue, allowing users to drill across processes<sup>pg 127</sup>.
     - Illustrates the importance of identifying experts to serve as data governance leaders for the common dimensions<sup>pg 127</sup>.
+- Data governance objectives<sup>pg 137</sup>:
+    - Reach agreement on data definitions, labels and domain values so that everyone is speaking the same language.
+    - Establishes policies and responsibilities for data quality and accuracy, as well as data security and access controls.